clevijoki/vapid/README.md

 * The cache server serves the same purpose remotely as locally, comparing your file hashes against the previously run file hashes, and if they match, it uses this file, if not, it requests a build worker to build it.
 * This redirection allows the game tools to hijack IO as well, so it can compile to/from memory.
 * Vapid will use timestamps to determine if an MD5 or another hash algorithm needs to run, which then determines if the file actually changed
-* Vapid hashes the command line, so you can safely incrementally alter the configuration file to cause incremental compiles.
+* Vapid hashes the command line, so you can reliably alter the configuration file to cause incremental compiles.

 # Incremental Builds